BeeWalk Survey Scheme

 Home

-Find all the details about getting involved with BeeWalk here.
-Ready to get involved?
-Click here to register for the BeeWalk scheme.
+Find all the details to get involved with BeeWalk here

 Have a go at our BeeWalk bumblebee identification quiz

-The information collected by BeeWalk volunteers is integral to monitoring how bumblebee populations change through time, and will allow us to detect early warning signs of population declines, aswell as contributing to important long-term monitoring of bumblebee population changes in response to changes in land-use and climate change.
+The information collected by BeeWalk volunteers is integral to monitoring how bumblebee populations change through time, and allows us to detect early warning signs of population declines, as well as contributing to important long-term monitoring of bumblebee population changes in response to changes in land-use and climate change.

-This website uses an Indicia Data Warehouse hosted by the Biological Records Centre (a group within the NERC Centre for Ecology and Hydrology).
+This website uses an Indicia Data Warehouse hosted by the Biological Records Centre (a group within the UK Centre for Ecology and Hydrology).